 There are several benefits that you or your dependents may be eligible to take advantage of.
-Check to make sure you meet all eligibility requirements.
-To compare Chapter benefits, use the GI Bill® Comparison Tool.
+Check the information below to make sure you meet all eligibility requirements.
+Questions?
+Connect with our Veteran Services team at email@example.com.

-At least 90 days of aggregate service on or after September 11, 2001, or be discharged with a service-connected disability after 30 days.
+To qualify for Post 9/11 GI Bill® benefits, you must have completed at least 90 days of aggregate service on or after September 11, 2001, or be discharged with a service-connected disability after 30 days.
 You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill®.
 The Post-9/11 GI Bill® became effective for training on or after August 1, 2009.